elos/hyde/README.md

 information like their root directory.
 They recursively inspect all non-hidden files.

-On step up from a `hyde.Engine` is a `hyde.Pod`.
+One step up from a `hyde.Engine` is a `hyde.Pod`.
 Each pod has an engine, and manages its rendered templates and serves http responses.
 At the top level there is a hull, which is a colleciton of documentation pods.
 An example would be the elos documentation, which is itself a hull, but has a colleciton of pods of documentation distributed throughout the elos repositories.
 Elos builds